jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

 Registration was already open.
 People had paid for this software.
 The bulk of the functionality *had* to be ready in 9 days.
-Remember, this was a *hard* deadline, tied to a real world event.
-Proverbially, I needed to shit or get off the pot.
+Remember, this was a *hard* deadline.
+If I was going to take on the project, I had to hit the ground running.
 But first, I had one question...

 Were there tests?
 ------------------